f9apes/Aerospace.edu/replit.md

 Aero.edu is an interactive aerospace engineering educational platform that gamifies learning through immersive modules, rocket building simulations, and progress tracking.
 The application combines React-based frontend components with an Express.js backend and uses a space-themed design to engage students in aerospace concepts through hands-on activities, quizzes, and 3D visualizations.

+**DEPLOYMENT STATUS: ✅ READY** - Successfully built and configured for deployment on Vercel, Netlify, GitHub Pages, and other static hosting platforms.

 # User Preferences

 Preferred communication style: Simple, everyday language.